MEMBERSHIP

 Source: NAIC data, sourced from S&P Global Market Intelligence, Insurance Information Institute.

-Independent agents control about half of the individual life insurance market.
-From 2012 to 2021 independent insurance agents’ share of the personal life insurance market grew from 44 percent to 50 percent.
-The direct response channel increased slightly over the same ten years, from 5 percent to 6 percent.
-Affiliated agents have lost some ground, falling from 43 percent to 39 percent, as shown in the chart below.
+Independent agents control more than half of the individual life insurance market.
+From 2014 to 2023, independent insurance agents’ share of the personal life insurance market grew from 46 percent to 52 percent.
+The direct response channel remained the same over this period, at 6 percent.
+As shown in the chart below, affiliated agents have lost some ground, falling from 42 percent to 37 percent.

 According to LIMRA’s 2021 Insurance Barometer Study, there has been a substantial consumer shift in favor of online life insurance shopping and purchasing because of technological advances and the COVID-19 pandemic.
 Consumer preference for online life insurance shopping increased 29 percent since 2016 when online purchasing was first added as an option to the study.

 Worksite marketing is the selling of voluntary (employee-paid) insurance and financial products at the worksite.
 The products may be sold individually or in groups, and policyholders usually pay premiums through periodic payroll deductions.
-Worksite sales of life and health insurance totaled $8.3 billion in 2021, up from $7.46 billion in 2020, according to Eastbridge Consulting Group.
+Worksite sales of life and health insurance totaled $8.75 billion in 2022, up from $8.3 billion in 2021, according to Eastbridge Consulting Group.

 Separate accounts, funds maintained separately from an insurer's general assets, contribute to the revenue of life/annuity insurers.
 According to the National Association of Insurance Commissioners, separate accounts were originally established in response to federal securities laws concerning investment-linked variable annuities.
 Variable annuities operate like mutual funds, with earnings that vary based on the annuities' investments.
 After evolving rapidly in the past 20 years, separate accounts now support an array of hybrid investment products.
 (See Life/Annuity Insurance Income Statement chart above).